Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Incomplete applications and supporting documents will be returned for correction and resubmission.

-If you want to make additions or modifications to your micro-generator, you must provide us with an updated micro-generation application and completed package.
-Once you receive approval you can then make the modifications or upgrades.
+To add to or modify your micro-generator application, provide us with an updated application and completed package.
+Once you receive approval from us, you can make the modifications or upgrades.

 Find your Site ID

-You can find your Site ID on your utility bill or on the UtilityNet Site Catalog.
-You can also use your Site ID to look up the wires owner for your area.
+Your Site ID is indicated on your utility bill or on the UtilityNet Site Catalog.
+Also, use your Site ID to find the wires owner for your area.

 We'll review your application to ensure it complies with our standards and the AUC Guidelines.

 Upon review and acceptance, we'll create an interconnection agreement that allows you to add energy back onto the electricity grid, associated with this connection.
-You can expect to receive your interconnection agreement within 14 days of sending your completed application form to us.
+Expect to receive your interconnection agreement within 14 days of sending your completed application form to us.

 The interconnection agreement will be sent through our approved e-signature process to the Customer email address provided in the Form A. Once signed and returned, you can begin construction and installation of your system.

-Before you connect your system, ensure the interconnection agreement is signed and everything has been inspected.
-You can contact the City to make arrangements for your final inspection.
+Before you connect your system, ensure the interconnection agreement is signed and all equipment and infrastructure is inspected.
+Contact the City to make arrangements for your final inspection.

-Note: Effective March 6, 2023, your fully counter-signed interconnection agreement must be shown to your inspector at the time of final inspection.
+Note: Effective March 6, 2023, your fully counter-signed interconnection agreement must be shown to your inspector during final inspection.

 6. Commissioning of your connection

-Once we have received both a passed inspection report and a signed interconnection agreement, we will begin commissioning your site.
-Part of the commissioning process is to provide these documents to the Alberta Electric Systems Operator (AESO) as per the AUC Guidelines.
+2. Once received (along with the signed interconnection agreement), we’ll begin commissioning your site and provide these documents to the Alberta Electric Systems Operator (AESO), as per the AUC Guidelines.

-Once commissioning is complete, you will receive an email confirmation and your chosen retailer will receive your microgeneration meter readings from the date when your electrical permit was passed.
+3. Once commissioned, you’ll receive an email confirmation and your chosen retailer will begin to receive your microgeneration meter readings starting on the date your electrical permit was passed.

-If your site has been commissioned and you have any questions about when credits will be applied to your bill, please contact your energy retailer.
+Contact your retailer if your site was commissioned and you have any questions about when credits will be applied to your bill.

 For any further questions, contact us at distgen@epcor.com